 Prediction is Protection

-"A good example of the work we are doing is a client of ours in the automobile field who asked us to develop a system that would predict the life of the vehicle's battery.
+"A good example of the work we are doing is a client of ours in the automobile field who asked us to develop a system that would predict the life capacity of the vehicle's battery.
 His company has a fleet of thousands of vehicles and the possibility of preventing flat battery situations could save them a lot of money.
 Using our system, data on all the batteries is gathered and their behavioral patterns enable a conclusion to be drawn about which battery is going to die within the next two weeks and for a warning to be issued to the fleet manager."

 "The market of connected vehicles is still evolving so that even such a seemingly simple prediction has significant added value.
 We are capable of supplying different levels of predictions – regarding safety for example – and this has tremendous importance, among others because decisions in autonomous vehicles need to be made more quickly."

-"Artificial intelligence has also become an integral part of the corporate and organization world in the field of telecommunications.
+"Artificial intelligence has also become an integral part of the corporate and organizational world in the field of telecommunications.
 With our help, an Asian mobile operator introduced prediction capabilities into its infrastructure.
-The company is now able to predict the failure of the routers and switches in a specific network within a few hours if it doesn't make an adjustment to the network.
+The company is now able to predict the failure of routers and switches in a specific network within a few hours if it doesn't make an adjustment to the network.
 In the cyber worlds, this module is returning in many markets."

 "The world of cyber security is a good example of the extremely important use of data gathering and analysis systems.
 Certain types of cyber attacks use viruses that appear innocuous, but which can sometimes cause hundreds of thousands or even millions of computers to attack a specific site with the objective of causing it to crash."

-"In an after-the-event analysis aimed at understanding what happened, previous traffic patterns can help us understand how the attack was created and executed.
+"In an after-the-fact analysis aimed at understanding what happened, previous traffic patterns can help us understand how the attack was created and executed.
 In hindsight, I can also identify the initial transfer of bots and the beginning of the attack, and to block computers and sites that may repeat the same behavior even before the next attack takes shape.
 This is a dramatic change in the organizational capability of contending with cyber-attacks."